United Way is proud to celebrate 57 years of commitment to McHenry County!

 From 1981 through 1984, our United Way participated in a regional fund-raising and allocations effort with the Chicago-based United Way/Crusade of Mercy and United Way of Suburban Chicago.
 United Way of McHenry County eventually concluded that the longer term charitable support needs of McHenry County would be best served by independent status, and it withdrew from the regional organization as the end of 1984.

 Since 1984, United Way of McHenry County has concentrated on the health and human service needs of our residents.
 Our campaign has grown from $310,000 raised in 1984 to a record $2,133,043 raised in 2001.
-In July, 2019, our United Way was proud to allocate $1.1 million dollars to 33 local nonprofits, supporting 48 programs, and to run the Ride United Last Mile Delivery Program that provides local food pantries to arrange for free deliveries.
+In July, 2020, our United Way was proud to allocate $1 million dollars to 33 local nonprofits, supporting 48 programs, and to run the Ride United Last Mile Delivery Program that provides local food pantries to arrange for free deliveries.
 To date, we have raised over $56 million to invest in McHenry County!!